ADHD symptoms and diagnosis

 Diagnosing ADHD

-For a diagnosis of ADHD, a child must have had symptoms for at least 6 months, and these must have started before the age of 7.
-The symptoms must be causing noticeable problems in at least 2 settings (such as home and school) — this ensures the child is not having issues just with a particular teacher.
 When assessing a child, doctors also take into account what’s appropriate for the child’s developmental level — for example, it’s normal for a preschooler to have a short attention span.

-As part of the diagnostic process, you will generally be asked to fill in questionnaires and specific rating scales concerning your child’s behaviour, and your child may need to undergo neuropsychological tests — a series of written and spoken questions.
+There is no single test for ADHD.
+As part of the diagnostic process, you will generally be asked to fill in questionnaires and specific rating scales concerning your child’s behaviour, and your child may be asked to do some neuropsychological tests — a series of written and spoken questions.
 These can be time-consuming but they help give a fuller picture of your child’s mental state and development.

 A mixed picture

 However, the picture may be more complex than a diagnosis of ADHD alone.
 Children with ADHD commonly also have other conditions, such as anxiety, learning difficulties or disruptive behaviour disorders.
 These may be detected during the ADHD assessments.
-If so, remember that help is available for these disorders, as it is for ADHD, and seeking assistance will give your child the best chance of reaching their full potential.
+If so, remember that treatment is available for these disorders, as it is for ADHD, and seeking assistance will give your child the best chance of reaching their full potential.